Dynamotivation/dynamotivation.github.io/content/projects/hoaxes/_index.md

 +++

-title = "Software"
+title = "Hoaxes"

-description = "Portfolio of software developed by Dynamotivation."
+description = "Behind the scenes for various internet hoaxes carried out by Dynamotivation in the past."

 # A draft section is only loaded if the `--drafts` flag is passed to `zola build`, `zola serve` or `zola check`.
 draft = false